About lasers

-• Instantaneous hemostasis of blood vessels smaller than 0.5mm, enables the use of this laser without danger to treat hemophiliacs and patients receiving anticoagulants.
+• Instanteneous hemostasis of blood vessels smaller than 0.5mm, enables the use of this laser without danger to treat hemophiliacs and patients receiving anticoagulants.

 • Sealing of lymphatic vessels theoretically reduces the risk of dissemination from potentially malignant cells.
 Absent or diminished post-operative pain (due to sealing of nerve endings, absence of inflammation, little swelling and little drainage).